2014 Football Signing Day

 Josh Boland – Tight End, Miami Redhawks (Preferred Walk-On)

 - Although he held offers from Georgia Southern & Army, Boland will be staying close to home as a preferred walk-on for the Redhawks.
 As a Tight End for the Cardinals Boland caught a pair of touchdown passes in 2013, and was huge part of the success of the Cardinal offense, helping to pave the way for the top rushing attack in the GMC.
 He also saw time on the defensive line, recording one sack.
 He earned 2nd team All-GMC honors.

 Elijah Campbell – Defensive Back, Georgetown Tigers

 - Campbell started 6 games at Cornerback for the Cardinals, breaking up 4 passes and intercepting 1.
 He proved to be a valuable contributor to the team’s success both as a defensive back and special teams player.
-He will head to perennial NAIA power Georgetown, where he will and teammate Bryan Randolph with be reunited with former Cardinal standout Jake Blust.
+He will head to perennial NAIA power Georgetown, where he and teammate Bryan Randolph will be reunited with former Cardinal standout Jake Blust.